weijie-lim/CS608_recommender_systems_movie_recommender_chatbot_UniCRS/README.md

 }
 ```

-3. Special thanks to the project mates for the assistance and support.
+3. Special thanks to my project group mates for the assistance and support.
 - Chia De Han
 - Ng Juan Yong
 - Colin Jiang